 The Sunshine Cottage School for Deaf Children is located in San Antonio, Texas and offers a day school for children from preschool through 5th grade.
 The school’s auditory programs, which are taught by masters-level educators, focus on assisting children with developing speech, listening, and language skills that will serve them well in the hearing world.
 The Sunshine Cottage incorporates outdoor learning to enhance team building and strengthen skills like balance.
 The school also offers professional and medical resources that can provide your child with quality health assistance.
 Furthermore, the school creates awareness of and advocates education for early hearing loss through its infant programs.

 This institution was initially designed to specifically educate hearing impaired children, but later allowed students without disabilities to enroll.
 Learning programs at this Arlington school include individual plans, modern technology-based techniques, and group projects.
 A small classroom setting and online sessions are provided to allow students to learn at their own pace, with each child guaranteed equal treatment.
 All teachers are proficient in American Sign Language, and classroom conditions are ideal if for those who desire for their hearing impaired child to interact with other students who can hear.

 Texas offers the above and many other options for hearing impaired students, which is great news if your family is planning to relocate here.
-Thanks to Apple Moving, a Texas-based moving company, for partnering with us for this post.
-Apple is one of Texas’ oldest movers, providing reliable, quality moving services since 1991.
+Thanks to the one of Texas’ oldest movers, providing reliable, quality moving services since 1991 Texas-based moving company for partnering with us for this post.
 If you are looking for help with your upcoming local or long distance move, don’t hesitate to give them a call.